 Like most answers, it depends, but your best all-around option is SVG 1.1.

-Should I save an Illustrator file, too?
+Should I save the Illustrator file as well?

 Should I use an online SVG Optimizer?